vaish28/Optidash-Challenge-OCR-for-hand-written-digits/README.md

 - Scikitlearn
 - Matplotlib

+Exploratory Data Analysis performed on the dataset which is coded in "Data_preprocessing_and_feature_exploration.ipynb" and found the following results:-
+1. train.csv consists of 5 rows & 785 columns.
+2. test.csv consists of 5 rows & 784 columns
+3. There is no missing values in the train and test dataset.
+4. Performed Normalisation and Label encoding.

 The pipeline consist of a Dataset acquisition and preprocessing which is coded in "training_data.py".
 After that "build_model.py" is used for the defining and compiling the classifier model.
 The sample of the datset image and the label associated to it.

 ![](disp_images/Image_0.PNG)